Yousha2002/OtpVerification/README.md

 Clone the repository.
 Install dependencies: npm install
 Start the development server: npm start
-The frontend will run onhttps://otp-verification-yousha.vercel.app/ by default.
+The frontend will run on https://otp-verification-yousha.vercel.app/